SMosegaard/cds-vis/assignments/assignment-1/README.md

-# Portfolio 1 - Building a Simple Image Search Algorithm
+# Assignment 1 - Building a Simple Image Search Algorithm
 *By Sofie Mosegaard, 01-03-2024*

 This repository aims to design a simple image search algorithm.
 The algorithm allows its users to retrieve similar images to a given target image and potentially unveil patterns and similarities within a dataset.